With more than one child, sibling rivalry is often inevitable

 Quick Read:

-• Conflict is a normal part of life, and sibling rivalry is part of learning to manage conflict.
+- Conflict is a normal part of life, and sibling rivalry is part of learning to manage conflict.

-• Make sure that you and your partner are aligned on discipline methods.
+- Ensure that you and your partner are aligned on discipline methods.

 Why do siblings fight?

-So, he may act up with a tantrum or demands, throwing and shouting things or trying to create conflict with the other child.
-Your child’s primary relationship is with you – not his sibling, not yet anyway.
+So, a child may act up with a tantrum or demands, throwing and shouting things or trying to create conflict with the other child.
+Your child’s primary relationship is with you – not his sibling, certainly not yet anyway.
 You are the centre of his world, so he wants your attention, to feel powerful (like the spotlight is on him).
 He wants to receive physical and emotional good feelings from you.

 Being the peacekeeper